SyamSundarKirubakaran/android-jetpack/README.md

                   - These ids are typically assigned in the layout XML files, and are used to find specific views within the view tree.View IDs need not be unique throughout the tree.<br>
          - <b>Height & Width</b><br>
                 -It describes about the Height and Width of the view.<br><br>
-         - Before Moving into Margin and Padding See the below Image to understand the basic view of Margin and Padding.
+         - Before Moving into Margin and Padding See the below Image to understand the basic view of Margin and Padding.<br>
          <p align="center">
             <img src="assets/margin&padding.png">
           </p><br>